katur/eegi/README_database_migration.md

 ## Data Migration Script

-A script is used to migrate new or updated rows.
+A script is used to migrate new or updated records.
-It does not yet account for deleted rows, so should be run from scratch on a truncated database just prior to the official migration to the new database.
+It does not yet account for deleted records, so should be run from scratch on a truncated database just prior to the official migration to the new database.